Specialised School for SaLT near Arundel, West Sussex.

 Speech and Language Therapists (SaLT's) are allied health professionals who diagnose communication difficulties such as Developmental Language Disorder and Social Communication Disorder and deliver intervention to support these needs, aiming to reduce the impact on a pupil’s academic and social participation, and their adult life.
-SaLT's work throughout the school, liaising with teaching staff, as well as with parents, carers and other professionals.
+SaLT's work throughout the College, liaising with teaching staff, as well as with parents, carers and other professionals.

 How does Speech and Language Therapy work at Slindon College?